Senipah/VBA-Better-Array/docs/api/methods/Filter.md

 The `Filter()` method filters and returns the current array based on the specified filter criteria.

 ### Note
-Provides ability to filter on variant arrays (not just with strings unlike the VBA version).
+Provides ability to filter on any type of array (unlike the VBA version which only works with `String` arrays).

 ## Syntax